Skip to main content

 Altitude Sickness

 Acute Mountain Sickness (AMS) is the term used to describe illness related to altitude.
 Unfortunately, the symptoms of AMS are similar to many other illnesses.
-Crews and individuals that live at lower elevations (usually below 4,000 feet) and are working and sleeping above 6,500 feet are at risk for AMS.
-It is rare to experience AMS below 8,000 feet; however, about 50% of people will experience at least a mild form of AMS above 10,000 feet.
+However, crews and individuals that live at lower elevations (usually below 4,000 feet) and are working and sleeping above 6,500 feet are at risk for AMS.
+It is rare to experience AMS below 8,000 feet, however, about 50% of people will experience at least a mild form of AMS above 10,000 feet.
 AMS should be considered if an individual:

 1. Recently traveled to a higher elevation (generally above 8,000 feet) AND